kbvernon/modtheworld/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# modtheworld
+# Modeling the World with R

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of modtheworld is to …
+This repository hosts the source code for **“Modeling the World with R”**, a book that introduces readers to the fundamentals of statistics and statistical programming in R.

+Couple things to note:

+1. This book is still being written.
+2. It is designed for a classroom setting, not for the casual reader.
+    In fact, I am hesitant to call it a “book” at all.
+3. And, it is primarily geared toward students who have some proficiency with basic statistical concepts.
+In the United States, that would be advanced undergraduates and beginning graduate students.

 ## Code of Conduct

-Please note that the modtheworld project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that *Modeling the World* is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.